rnr1721/le7-api-request/README.md

 ## Headers

 You can use global headers, and headers for each request.
-Headers for each request you can inject in request methods when you call it.
+Headers for each request you can inject in request methods when you call it or by setHeader() & setHeaders() methods.
-Now, you see how setup global headers, that will be added for any requests:
+Now, you will see how setup global headers, that will be added for all requests:

 ```php
 $headers = [